AdobeDocs/destination-sdk.en/help/message-format.md

 Experience Platform uses schemas to describe the structure of data in a consistent and reusable way.

 Users who want to activate data to your destination need to map the fields that they use for their datasets in Experience Platform to a schema that translates to your destination's expected format.
-Adobe will create a custom mixin for your company to add to the partner schema.
-The fields in the mixin depend on the profile attribute fields that you can receive.
+Adobe will create a custom field group for your company to add to the partner schema.
+The fields in the field group depend on the profile attribute fields that you can receive.

 **Customer XDM schema (1)**: This refers to the schema that a customer uses in Experience Platform.
 In Experience Platform, in the [activate destination workflow](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/destinations/dest-tutorials/activate-destinations.html), customers would map fields from their schema to the partner schema that Adobe create for your destination (2).